awsdocs/iam-user-guide/doc_source/access-analyzer-reference-policy-checks.md

 In the AWS Management Console, the finding for this check includes the following message:

 ```
-Redundant action: The {{redundantActionCount}} action(s) are redundant because they provide similar permissions.
-Update the policy to remove the redundant action such as: {{redundantAction}}.
+Redundant action: The action(s) are redundant because they provide similar permissions.
+Update the policy to remove the redundant action such as:.
 ```

 In programmatic calls to the AWS CLI or AWS API, the finding for this check includes the following message:

 ```
-"findingDetails": "The {{redundantActionCount}} action(s) are redundant because they provide similar permissions.
-Update the policy to remove the redundant action such as: {{redundantAction}}.
+"findingDetails": "The action(s) are redundant because they provide similar permissions.
+Update the policy to remove the redundant action such as:."
-"
 ```

 **Resolving the suggestion**